Membership and Membership Contract

 New works should be registered on a regular basis.

-Work broadcast registration for actors
+Work broadcast registration for performing artists in the audiovisual field

 The work broadcast registration serves to identify the claims of the actors.